Edenlsw/BookStore/mybookcase/README.md

 <h4>The premise of this project was to create a bookcase which allows users to search and filter through a list of books along with adding and deleting the books from their library.

-The main data was loaded using a JSON however a google books api was added allowing the user to search for extra books not listed in the original JSON file.
+The main data was loaded using a JSON however a google books api was also added allowing the user to search for extra books not listed in the original JSON file.
  </h4>